Pygmy Hippo

 Fun Facts for Kids

 • Pygmy hippos exhibit excellent swimming abilities.
-When they dive, the species muscular valves in their ears and nostrils close off.
+When they dive, the muscular valves in their ears and nostrils close off.

 • Each individual of this species can consume as much as 100-150 pounds of grass per night.